igorakkerman/springboot-kotlin-demo/README.md

 while the logic is self-contained.

 The logic in this CRU(D) application is trivial.
-Nevertheless, the component was included in order to present the general development style.
+Nevertheless, this approach was chosen in order to present the general development style.

 ### Data model
 Every device type, such as `Computer` is represented by its own class, extending the abstract `Device` class.